tarantool/doc/doc/tooling/tt_cli/index.rst

 Learn more about working with multi-instance applications in :ref:`Multi-instance applications <admin-start_stop_instance-multi-instance>`.

-Replacement for tarantooctl and Cartridge CLI
+Replacement for tarantoolctl and Cartridge CLI
 ---------------------------------------------

 A multi-purpose tool for working with Tarantool from the command line, ``tt`` has